Ismoiljon2002/admin-panel/README.md

 # Logster - login/register-page-app

+# DISCLAIMER: THIS UI TEMPLETE IS TAKEN FROM GITHUB

 > Simple login/register-page-app created with React js.

 Logster is a React app that has a Login, Register and Reset password features.
 This is just the Front-end of the app, no Back-end.